tirthankar-44/tirthankar-44.github.io/README.md

 # tirthankar-44.github.io

 EasyPG: Static look of a website for finding PGs
-Click on the link below to check it out! https://tirthankar-44.github.io/
+Click on the link to check it out! https://tirthankar-44.github.io/